Check in, Cash out

 Every year hundreds of millions of pounds in vital financial support go unclaimed by older people in Scotland.

-Our "Check in, Cash out" campaign aims to raise awareness and increase take-up of the support and available social security to help older people live well.
+Our "Check in, Cash out" campaign aims to raise awareness and increase take-up of the social security available to help older people live well.

-However, many older people do not claim the financial support they are entitled to.
+However, many older people don't claim the financial support they're entitled to.
 There are a range of reasons why this is the case, including:

 - lack of awareness